 - Does not judge; understands and supports.

 - Always honest, direct.

 - Attends to emotional and physical health.

 - Listens to me.

 - Tries to get to know me.

 - Can help with any problem.

 - Someone I can stay with as I get older.

 Although the types and intensity of relationships with patients differ, our positive and negative experiences with patients shape us as clinicians, influence us in our personal relationships, and shape the character of our practices.
-Arthur Kleinman, in his prologue to Patients and Doctors: Life-Changing Stories from Primary Care, wrote, “We all seem to want (or demand) experiences that matter, but ...
+Arthur Kleinman, in his prologue to Patients and Doctors: Life-Changing Stories from Primary Care, wrote, “We all seem to want (or demand) experiences that matter, but maybe what ...